 Our plant area assistants are always on hand to help you pick the variety to suit your needs.
 You can buy one stem or many.
 Once you know what you want, an assistant will bag and label them ready to take to the tills.
 Please make sure you ask an assistant rather than helping yourself.

-If we do not have stock we can order it in from our local supplier and it will arrive within a couple of days.
+If we do not have stock we can order it in from our local supplier (customer orders must be over 50 plants).

 Advice on how to plant bare-root hedging